krzysztofzuraw/personal-blog/content/blog/contracts1.rst

 Recently I read a `Pragmatic Programmer <https://pragprog.com/book/tpp/the-pragmatic-programmer>`_.
 In this book there is a chapter 21: `Design by Contract` that stays:

-  It is a simple yet powerful technique that focuses on odcumenting (and agreeing to) the rights and responibilites of software mdoules to ensure program correctness.
+  It is a simple yet powerful technique that focuses on documenting (and agreeing to) the rights and responibilites of software mdoules to ensure program correctness.

 How to achieve this?
 There are 3 basic expectations of any given function/class:

-1. **Preconditions**: What is function requirements in order to be called
+1. **Preconditions**: What are function requirements in order to be called
 2. **Postconditions**: What is class guaranteed to do
 3. **Class invariants**: Conditions that are true after execution of function/class